 There’s no extra work for the user at all compared to the standard pull-request flow (nothing to do, just submit a PR), and a one-time setup for the project.

-This appear to have convinced Junio of the value of a CI tool linked to git/git, and Lars has since posted a version 2 and a version 3 of his patches, so an interesting way to test patchs will perhaps be available soon to Git developers.
+This appear to have convinced Junio of the value of a CI tool linked to git/git, and Lars has since posted a version 2 and a version 3 of his patches, so an interesting way to test patches will perhaps be available soon to Git developers.

 Shortly after git version 2.6.0 was released, Nazri Ramliy noticed that: